 It is hard to tell ourselves the truth about our failures, our fragility, our uncertainties.
 It is hard to tell ourselves that, maybe, we haven’t done the best that we can.
 It is hard to tell ourselves the truth of our emotions that maybe what we feel is hurt rather than anger, that maybe it is time to close the chapter of a relationship and walk away and yet when we do, we are the better off for it.

-Make the human story the center of your understanding of the world.
-Think of people as people, not as abstractions who have to conform to bloodless logic but as people, fragile, imperfect with pride that can be wounded and hearts that can touched.
+Make the human story the centre of your understanding of the world.
+Think of people as people, not as abstractions who have to conform to bloodless logic but as people, fragile, imperfect with pride that can be wounded and hearts that can be touched.

-Be courageous enough to know those things that gets in the way of telling the truth-the empty cleverness, the morally bankrupt irony, the desire to please, the tendency to confuse cynicism for sophistication.
+Be courageous enough to know those things that get in the way of telling the truth-the empty cleverness, the morally bankrupt irony, the desire to please, the tendency to confuse cynicism for sophistication.

 Be courageous enough to know that life is messy.
 Your life will not always match your ideology.
 Sometimes, even your choices will not align with your ideology, don’t justify and rationalise it, acknowledge it.

 Be courageous enough to say, I Don’t Know.
 This might be hard but ignorance acknowledged is an opportunity, ignorance denied is a closed door and it takes courage to admit to the truth of what you do not know.

 Change the lies of the world, no matter how small.
 If you feel a sense of dissatisfaction about a status quo, nurture that dissatisfaction, be propelled by your dissatisfaction, act, get into the system and change the system.